 According to Rong-Gong Lin II, Raoul Rañoa and Jon Schleuss of the LA Times, the city of Santa Monica is considering a mandated seismic retrofit program: Santa Monica’s safety rules would go beyond what Los Angeles has done by requiring not only wood-frame apartments and concrete buildings to be retrofitted, but also steel-frame structures.
 The ordinance … Continue reading Santa Monica latest city to mandate seismic retrofits for older buildings

 During an earthquake, as most people may recall from grade school, sometimes a strange phenomenon occurs in sandy soils known as liquefaction.
 And it is exactly what it sounds like — the ground that is made up of solid particles (sand) suddenly behaves like a liquid.
+Liquid is a poor support for a building's foundation, … Continue reading What is liquefaction and why is it so dangerous to buildings and their inhabitants?

 Geology is to blame for a situation which very nearly ended in disaster at a resort in Florida.
 In the middle of the night, a security guard began waking and evacuating guests at the Summer Bay Resort as a sinkhole rapidly expanded beneath one of the buildings.
 Luckily, nobody was harmed.
 About 30 percent of … Continue reading Florida: Sinkhole Swallows Portion of 3-Story Resort Building